 The following hand signals are the only approved hand mechanics that should be used during the referee executing his/her job on the mat.
-Officers review these mechanics during your local association meetings.
+Officers of each local association must review these mechanics during your local association meetings.
 Only authorized approved mechanic signals must be utilized.
 Spectators must understand the sport and table workers the score.